 What can I do to bottle up this precious time in my life?

-The more I think about all of these questions it seems like life continues to flow by faster and faster and it makes me think about my word for the year.
+The more I think about all of these questions, it seems like life continues to flow faster and faster, and it makes me think about my word for the year.

 My word of the year is: Fruitfulness

-When God spoke this word over my heart I was actually really excited.
-To be honest, I thought to myself, “Finally.”
-I guess you can say life has been a difficult battle, and I have not felt like there was much fruitfulness from the life that I had been living, or the trials I have been experiencing.
-SO I thought finally all the seeds I had planted will finally sprout up and produce a harvest.
+When God spoke this word over my heart, I was actually really excited.
+I thought to myself, “Finally.”
+I guess you can say life has been a difficult battle, and I have not felt much fruitfulness from the life that I had been living or the trials I have been experiencing.
+FINALLY, SO I thought all the seeds I had planted will sprout up and produce a harvest.

 But 1 month into the new year and my life is nothing like it was last year, and that’s a good thing.